 Four broad goals are identified to monitor glaciers as important vital signs of the ecological health of NOCA:

 Changes to glaciers, measured in water equivalents or water contents of snow, ice, and firn, are monitored annually and analyzed as mass balance.
 Mass balance is the difference between winter accumulation (growth) and summer melt (loss).
-Four glaciers in NOCA have had a negative mass balance over seven consecutive years (2003-2009) (Riedel and Larrabee 2011), showing clear evidence of global warming which translates to changes in stream flows and increased challenges for aquatic life and ecosystems.
+Four glaciers in NOCA have had a negative mass balance over seven consecutive years (2003-2009) (Riedel and Larrabee 2011).

 Riedel, J. and M. A. Larrabee.
 2011.
 North Cascades National Park Complex glacier mass balance monitoring annual report, water year 2009: North Coast and Cascades Network.
 Natural Resource Technical Report NPS/NCCN/NRTR--2011/483.
 National Park Service, Fort Collins, Colorado.